Jaramillov/Neumatic-levitator-PID/README.md

 # Pneumatic Levitator — Control Engineering Project

-A control engineering project developed under the supervision of **Prof. Leonardo Bermeo Clavijo**, implementing system identification and a two-degree-of-freedom PID controller to levitate a ball inside a vertical transparent tube using a fan as the actuator.
+A control engineering project implementing system identification and a two-degree-of-freedom PID controller to levitate a ball inside a vertical transparent tube using a fan as the actuator.

 The system is an inherently **unstable third-order plant** with an integrating pole, making it a representative example of balance control systems (analogous to aircraft pitch control or DC-DC converters).
 The controller runs on an **ESP32** microcontroller and reads ball position using a **VL53L0X time-of-flight laser sensor**.